 Reduce lateral color aberration (colored fringes and halos).
 In the case of RAW pictures, this option is selected automatically.
+Lateral color aberration is not available with merged pixel shift pictures.

-2 [Axial Color Aberration]
+(2) [Axial Color Aberration]

 Reduce blurred colors caused by axial color aberration.
 The higher the value, the greater the effect.
+This option is not displayed when [Adjust using HDR] is enabled.

-3 [Auto Distortion Control]
+(3) [Auto Distortion Control]

-Select this option to use the lens information recorded with photographs to reduce the barrel distortion associated with wide-angle lenses and the pincushion distortion associated with telephoto lenses.
+Select this option to use the lens information recorded with photographs to reduce the barrel distortion associated with wide-angle lenses and the pin-cushion distortion associated with telephoto lenses.

-- Auto distortion control can be enabled by selecting [On] in the pull-down menu - If the photograph was taken with using a waterproof lens, you will also be offered an [Auto (Underwater)] option.
+- Auto distortion control can be enabled by selecting [On] in the pull-down menu. - If the photograph was taken with using a waterproof lens, you will also be offered an [Auto (Underwater)] option.
 This last-named option can be used for reducing pin-cushion distortion in photos taken underwater.